CanvasPads/Ribbon/README.md

-# Shigure - A query language for building user interfaces.
+# Shigure - A programming language for building user interfaces.

 ## Getting started